-Table1: Notice Icons
+Table 1: Notice Icons

-Icon Meaning Description • Informational note Indicates important features or instructions.
-A Caution Indicates a situation that might result in loss of data or hardware damage.
+Icon Meaning Description The linked image cannot be displayed.
+The file may have been moved, renamed, or deleted.
+Informational note Indicates important features or instructions.
+The linked image cannot be displayed.
+The file may have been moved, renamed, or defected.
+Verify that the link Caution Indicates a situation that might result in loss of data or hardware damage.